GoDaddy Website Builder Review: The Right Tool in 2023?

 No multilingual websites

-Unfortunately, there's no easy way to configure multilingual websites with the site builder.
-Since page navigation doesn't occur across multiple hierarchical levels, it also isn't possible to repurpose a higher one as a language menu.
+Unfortunately, GoDaddy's Website + Marketing doesn't offer an easy way to configure multilingual websites.
+Since page navigation isn't menu-based (hierarchical), it also isn't possible to repurpose a higher menu for a separate language.
 Should you need or want a multilingual website, you'll find your needs better met by platforms such as Wix or 1&1 IONOS.

-GoDaddy provides the basics expected of a site builder, but little more.
+GoDaddy provides all of the basics, but not much else.
 The lack of an app marketplace and the inability to create multilingual websites are both very disappointing.

 Templates & Design

 GoDaddy offers a nice selection of design templates, subdivided into categories like "Music", "Art & Design", or "Store".
-It's possible to change your existing theme at any time, however, not all of the templates will be available in the selection window.
-In some cases, this selection is based on the branch you specified earlier, but support wasn't able to provide us with any additional information as to why certain themes are displayed.
+It's possible to change your existing theme at any time, however, not all of the templates are displayed in the selection window.
+In some cases, the selection is based on the branch you specified earlier, but support wasn't able to tell us why certain themes are displayed.